lala-labs/opensea-migration/README.md

 # opensea-migration

-A small contract base to migrate OpenSea Shared Storefront tokens
+A Solidity contract base to migrate OpenSea Shared Storefront tokens without asking for `approveAll`.